-A complimentary copy of this book was provided by William Sirls.
+This book was provided to me by William Sirls.
 I was not required to write a positive review, and have not been compensated for this.
 All opinions are my own.

 on July 12th 2016